insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Decision Trees

 [Decision trees](https://en.wikipedia.org/wiki/Decision_tree) are one of the oldest and most widely-used machine learning models, due to the fact that they work well with noisy or missing data, can easily be formed as more robust predictors, and are incredibly fast at runtime.

+[Decision trees](https://en.m.wikipedia.org/wiki/Decision_tree_learning) are desirable in that they scale well to larger datasets, they are robust against irrelevant features, and it is very easy to visualize the rationalization between a decision tree's predictions.

 ### SVM